szczyglis-dev/ultimate-chain-parser/README.md

 }
 ```

-Worker is registered and initiated automatically as soon as it is given in the `registerWorkers()` method.
-As the example above showed - Workers and Plugins have a common container for temporary data used to exchange variables between the Plugin and the Worker:
+A worker is registered and initiated automatically as soon as it is given in the `registerWorkers()` method.
+As the example above showed, workers and plugins have a common container for temporary data used to exchange variables between the plugin and the worker:
 ```php
 $this->setVar('foo', $bar); // sets var foo
 $foo = $this->getVar('foo'); // gets var foo
 ```

-### Access to input and output data from the plug-in and worker level is as follows:
+### Access to input and output data from the plugin and worker level is as follows:

 ```php
 <?php